andrewferrier/dotfiles/stow/if-command/nvim/.config/nvim/README.md

     !figlet - Take lines and pass through figlet to create ASCII art g Ctrl-A Increment each line in visual selection by one more
+    @q - repeat macro q for each line

 ### Command Mode